 - Rice is consistently ranked as a “best value” because its tuition is lower than rates at peer research universities and its financial aid policy is designed to make education affordable to students from a variety of cultural and socio-economic backgrounds.

 RANKED AS ONE of the top 20 universities in the country, Rice University is an exceptional community offering students a world-class education.
 Rice’s schools of architecture, engineering, business, music, humanities, social sciences, and natural sciences all rank among the top programs in their fields.
-Rice houses a variety of institutes and centers, including leading think tank James A. Baker III Institute for Public Policy and the Richard E. Smalley Institute for Nanoscale Science and Technology, the first nanotechnology research center in the world.
+Rice houses a variety of institutes and centers, including leading think tank James A. Baker III Institute for Public Policy, the Doerr Institute for New Leaders, the Kinder Institute for Urban Research, and the Smalley-Curl Institute, the first nanotechnology research center in the world.
 The Susanne M. Glasscock School of Continuing Studies offers the prestigious master’s of liberal studies program and one of the largest selections of noncredit arts and sciences courses in Texas.

-Most of the 3,910 undergraduates live in one of 11 coed residential colleges.
+Most of the nearly 3,900 undergraduates live in one of 11 coed residential colleges.
 Based on similar models at Oxford and Cambridge, the residential college system encourages students to develop close relationships with one another and their faculty advisers.
 Each college sponsors its own intramural teams, and students participate in self-government and other social activities unique to their college.
-The 300-acre campus, which features neo-Byzantine architecture, is located next to the Texas Medical Center, and the Houston Museum District and is just a short light-rail train ride from downtown Houston.
+The 300-acre campus, which features neo-Byzantine architecture, is located next to the Texas Medical Center and the Houston Museum District, and is just a short light-rail train ride from downtown Houston.

 Living in Houston puts an array of cultural, athletic, and entertainment opportunities at students’ fingertips.
 The fourth most populous city in the U.S., Houston is home to numerous Fortune 500 companies that provide students with valuable internship and full-time employment opportunities.